 Vorresti vincere la lotteria? -> Magari!

-In a phrase, you can use it to express a doubt like “maybe” “probably” “likely”
+In a phrase, you can use it to express a doubt like “maybe” “probably” or “likely”

 I would like to learn Italian, maybe next year

 Vorrei imparare l’italiano, magari l’anno prossimo